Growth Mindset – Advice for Parents

 - What will you do differently this fortnight?

 - Well done for avoiding any negative points this fortnight for homework.
 What did you do differently?

 Preparing for the next fortnight

-- How will you make an improvement this fortnight?
+- How will you make an improvement in the next fortnight?
 Pick two things to improve on, make them specific and realistic.